r-devel/rcwg/working_documents/install_r_macos.md

 For the remaining instructions, run the code within Terminal.app

 1. Install GNU Fortran (gfortran) from the binary at
     <https://mac.r-project.org/tools/>.
-This version is prepared for
+This version is prepared
     specifically for R and will be used in preference to any other version on your system.